kstenerud/go-reconstruct/README.md

 data to/from go objects (structs, lists, maps, strings, scalars, etc).
 It's expected to be used in tandem with other packages that provide serialization or generation of data structures.
-This package provides the "last mile" to deconstruct or reconstruct objects based on the following data events:
+This package provides the "last mile" to deconstruct or reconstruct objects based on a template type, and the following data events:

  * Nil
  * Bool